pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 ==============

 The library's infrastructure layer provides a cohesive mechanism for storing events as sequences of items.
-The entire mechanism is encapsulated by the library's ``EventStore`` class.
+The entire mechanism is encapsulated by the library's :class:`~eventsourcing.infrastructure.eventstore.EventStore` class.

 The event store uses a "sequenced item mapper" and an "active record strategy".
 The sequenced item mapper and the active record strategy share a common "sequenced item" type.